Microfinance Company Registration - RBI Guidelines, Documents & Process

 Steps to register a micorfinance company as an NBFC

 Register a Private or Public Company: To register as an NBFC, first, you must register as a private company or public company.
-To form a private company, at least 2 members and a capital of Rs 1 lakh are required.
+To form a private company, there is no minimum capital requirement but at least 2 members are required for incorporation.
 For a public company, at least 7 members and Rs 5 lakh are required.

 Raise Capital Required: The minimum net owned fund of Rs.
 5 crore is required except northeastern region, here the minimum capital required is Rs.
 2 crore.